contrast-zone/t-rewriter.js/docs/expression-logic.md

 From a certain point of view, *expression logic* represents a rule-based term rewriting system in a logic disguise.
 Appearance of *expression logic* code resembles a classical logic without negation.
 Logical expressions, upon invoking inference engine, are normalized to a set of very simple production rules (axioms in a form of sequents) used to carry on the entire inference process.

 The rules, when (even recursively) applied to each other, assemble possibly infinite set of all expressions that belong to defined formal language.
 Validating an external input expression then represents recognizing exact expression instance from that set.
-As an outcome of this procedure, problem solving becomes outputting specific expression instance that lays between rule development starting point and finally recognized input expression.
+As an outcome of this procedure, problem solving becomes outputting specific expression instance positioned in a proof between rule development starting point and finally recognized input expression.

 Provided the planned functionality, *expression logic* may cover a broad area of possible applications: